6. Do you use analytics? How do you measure success, ROI, and progress?

 11. How long will it take to see results?

-Beware an agency that says "we'll make sure you see huge results in a few days!" because that's simply impossible.
-Some aspects of inbound marketing can take months to get off the ground, while others can show results immediately.
+Clients hire inbound marketing partners to see results.
+They want to see the statistical payoff of their marketing dollars, and so do we!
+However, beware an agency that says, "We'll make sure you see huge results in a few weeks!" because that's simply impossible.
+Some aspects of inbound marketing can take 6-12 to get off the ground, while others can show results immediately.

 12. How much will it cost me?